1 MILLION TRANSLATED LEGAL TERMS FROM 100 JURISDICTIONS WORLDWIDE

 A fractured translation industry and opaque AI training data leave people with no means of checking how different terminology choices were arrived at and why.

-Parties to international legal transactions have no way to discover who has made a given decision, and no opportunity to review or challenge it.
+End users have no way to discover who has made a terminology decision, and no opportunity to review or challenge it.

 The solution

-A single recognized and widely used terminology database to bring certainty to parties involved in international transactions.
+A single, recognized and widely used terminology resource which gives certainty to parties in international transactions.

-A comprehensive, thoroughly documented, readily accessible resource showing the basis for decisions and choices made when communicating legal concepts internationally.
+A comprehensive, thoroughly documented, readily accessible database showing the basis for decisions and choices made when communicating legal concepts internationally.

-Insight into who has made translation decisions and choices, as well as a robust review system.
+A system which grants insight into who has made translation decisions and choices, as well as a robust review mechanism.

 h